jianfeiZhao/Machine-Learning-basic/knn/README.md

-## We implement the algorithm and use sklearn to test
+## We implement the knn classifier algorithm and use sklearn to test